-Earth’s atmosphere and the air you breathe are made up of gases.
+The Earth’s atmosphere and the air you breathe are made up of gases.
 How much do you know about this interesting state of matter?

 If you answered, “Not much,” keep reading to learn more!

 Matter is made up of millions of tiny atoms and molecules that combine to form objects like desks, cars, planets, and even you!
 Matter exists mostly in the three states listed above, and today we are focusing on gas.

 If you put a gas inside of a container, it will spread out to fill the entire volume of the container, no matter how big or small it is.

 Gases can be categorized based on the number of atoms needed to make them.
-Pure gases, like neon, are made of only one atom.
+Pure gases, like neon, are made up of only one atom.

 Elemental gases, like hydrogen, are made of two or more of the same atom.
 Compound gases, like carbon monoxide, are a combination of different types of atoms.

 Gases can also be classified based on if they are natural or artificial.
 Natural gases are an important part of nature and are made by nature.
 These are common gases like oxygen and nitrogen.

 Artificial gases are made by humans from chemical reactions.
 These gases aren’t helpful to nature and can actually be harmful.

 For example, certain artificial gases can damage the ozone layer, which is needed to protect us from the sun.